 This online creative writing class can be viewed as either an Intermediate or Pre-AP level English class.
-This course could even be taken concurrently with AP English Language or Literature!
+It could even be taken concurrently with AP English Language or Literature.

-This course is intended to be an enjoyable series of readings and writing exercises that explore many aspects of the writing craft.
+The Creative Writing course is intended to be an enjoyable series of readings and writing exercises that explore many aspects of the writing craft.
 All of the genres and forms included are categories featured in the Scholastic Art and Writing Awards.
-By the end of the course, students will have worked towards building a vibrant and varied writing portfolio they can submit to Scholastic and/or other contests.
-Submitting work to Scholastic is optional but highly suggested; I will guide students closely in this process!
+By the end of the course, students will have worked toward building a vibrant and varied writing portfolio they can submit to Scholastic and/or other contests.
+Submitting work to Scholastic is optional but highly suggested; I will guide students closely in this process.

 This class will also give students the opportunity to develop textual analysis and reading comprehension skills that will help them succeed in both AP English Language and AP English Literature.

 The first section of the class will focus on the five most fundamental elements of storytelling: plot, characterization, conflict, narrative perspective, and dialogue.
 Reading assignments will focus on specific elements which the students will explore in the accompanying writing assignments.
 Students will complete a short story for each module that focuses on the specific element highlighted in each module.